 EXFO will not provide any support regarding the VPN clients or connection.

 To avoid communication problems between the VPN client and the VPN server, ensure that the date set on your unit corresponds to the current date.

-To add a VPN connection on your unit:
+To add a VPN connection: